hainayanda/Draftsman/README.md

     override init(frame: CGRect) {
         super.init(frame: frame)
-        applyDraft()
+        applyPlan()
     }

     required init?(coder: NSCoder) {
         super.init(coder: coder)
-        applyDraft()
+        applyPlan()
     }
 }
 ```

-Every time you call `applyDraft`, it will always try to recreate the view to be the same as what was declared in `viewDraft`.
+Every time you call `applyPlan`, it will always try to recreate the view to be the same as what was declared in `viewPlan`.

-You can use `UIDraftedStack` since its a typealias of `UIStackView & DraftedStack`
+You can use `UIPlannedStack` since its a typealias of `UIStackView & PlannedStack`

 ***